 Media Release 14.04.2019

-’s political parties to join it in condemning New Zealand ’s capitulation on asylum for Julian Assange and it’s handing him over to British authorities.
+’s political parties should condemn New Zealand ’s capitulation on asylum for Julian Assange and it’s handing him over to British authorities.
 Ecuador

 That capitulation appears to have been facilitated by a $4.3 Billion (USD) loan to